 - Seat & Handle comfort issues (no different than other rowers)

-- Only marginally less expensive than the #1 Bestselling Rower on Amazon
+- Only less expensive than the #1 bestselling rower.

-Other reviews are also stating the same and saying in general it is just a solid air resistance rower that will get the job done.
+Reviews tend to state the same and that the R300 is an overall solid air-resistance rower that’ll get the job done.
 Whether you are looking to train for Crossfit, get some good off-the-water crew training, or just general fitness exercises.

 Now on to one of the most exciting features! (and it’s not even tangible!)
 The Body Solid R300 Endurance Rower offers the following warranties: